SimonDouglas-bit/CRS/README.md

 # CRS
-Corperation by Simon,Edward,Leon,Naom,Humphrey &amp; Asha
+Corperation by Simon,Edward,Leon,Naom,Humphrey & Asha
+All source files included
+Free to use, modify or improve